CiscoSystems/cognitive/README.md

         eg: Applying mathematical operations on  non numerical columns Applying operations on columns that are non-existent.
 (Once 'Column selection' feature is applied to project lesser number of columns, un-selected columns cannot be used in any of the future operations)
-            Applying ML algorithm on an input that has some missing entries
+            Applying ML algorithm on an input that has some missing entries Applying ML algorithm on an input that has non-numerical values